atl-dhruva/geog/docs/README.md

 **SECTION 1 - INSTALLING PYTHON**

-I'll walk you through installing Python in Section 1.
+We will walk through installing Python in Section 1.
 If you already have Python, skip to Section 2.

-  1. Open a Command Prompt on your computer.
-You can use your Windows Search to open it - search for "Command Prompt".
+  1. Use Windows Search to open a new Command Prompt window.

   2. Type "python" (no quotes) in your Command Prompt.
 Press Enter.